Missouri Compromise: Louisiana Purchase and Missouri Territory

-The immense Louisiana Purchase territories had been acquired through federal executive action, followed by Republican legislative authorization in 1803 under President Thomas Jefferson.
+The immense Louisiana Purchase territories had been acquired through federal executive action, followed by Democratic-Republican legislative authorization in 1803 under President Thomas Jefferson.

 Prior to its purchase in 1803, the governments of Spain and France had already sanctioned and promoted slavery in the region.
 Enslaved African Americans accounted for twenty to thirty percent of the non-Native American population in and around the main settlements of St. Louis and Ste.
 Genevieve.
 In 1804, Congress limited the further introduction of enslaved men and women to those introduced by actual settlers.

 In addition, in appointing the officials from the Indiana Territory to Upper Louisiana (as Missouri was known until 1812), Congress heightened concerns that it intended to extend some sort of prohibition on slavery's growth across the river.
 White Missourians objected to these restrictions, and in 1805, Congress withdrew them.
 The final version of the 1805 territorial ordinance omitted all references to slavery.
 Under the 1805 ordinance, slavery existed legally in Missouri (which included all of the Louisiana Purchase outside of Louisiana) by force of local law and territorial statute, rather than by territorial ordinance, as was the case in other territories where slavery was permitted.

 It is unknown if Congress purposely omitted any reference to slavery or Article VI in the 1805 territorial ordinance.
 Nonetheless, over the next fifteen years, some restrictionists – including Amos Stoddard – claimed that this omission was deliberate, intended to allow the United States government to prohibit slavery in Missouri if circumstances proved more favorable in the future.

 In 1812, Louisiana, a major cotton producer and the first to be carved from the Louisiana Purchase, had entered the Union as a slave state.
 Predictably, Missourians were adamant that slave labor should not be molested by the federal government.
 In the years after the War of 1812, the region, now known as Missouri Territory, experienced rapid settlement, led by slaveholding planters.

 Agriculturally, the land in the lower reaches of the Missouri River, from which that new state would be formed, had no prospects as a major cotton producer.
 Suited for diversified farming, the only crop regarded as promising for slave labor was hemp culture.
 On that basis, southern planters immigrated with their chattel to Missouri, and the slave population rose from 3,101 in 1810 to 10,000 in 1820.
 Out of the total population of 67,000, slaves represented about 15%.

 By 1819, the population of Missouri Territory was approaching the threshold that would qualify it for statehood.
 An enabling act was provided to Congress empowering territorial residents to select convention delegates and draft a state constitution.
 The admission of Missouri Territory as a slave state was expected to be more-or-less routine.